 The proposal for a hexagonal London is described in London As It Might Have Been, a book by Felix Barber and Ralph Hyde, also detailing plans for a giant pyramid to house the remains five million dead Londoners, and a scheme to erect a structure in Wembley to dwarf the Eiffel Tower in Paris.

 Leighton’s hexagonal plan obviously never came to fruition; it is strangely reminiscent of a proposal dating from 1790 by Jacques-Guillaume Thouret to divide France into completely rectangular departments (#159) and of the ideal, geometric city as envisioned by Sir Ebenezer Howard in 1898 (#234).

 Of the two maps shown here (*), the one the left shows the Metropolitan Parliamentary Boroughs as Constituted Under the Act of 1855, centred on the City, and shown with their subdivisions (St Pancras, for example, is divided in N, S, E and W).
 The result is a veritable hodgepodge of miniscule fiefdoms.
 The map on the right presents a more regimented view of London, re-divided in 2-mile hexagon-shaped boroughs, centred around the City in three concentric circles.

 Six boroughs in the first circle are numbered thus (clockwise from the top):

 Twelve boroughs in the second circle are numbered thus (clockwise from the top):

 Eighteen boroughs, unnumbered, are in the third circle (clockwise from the top):

 Many thanks to Simon Austin for sending in this map, found on Kosmograd, a blog animated by an interest in, among other things, utopian architecture, disurbanism, cyberspace.
-The relevant post starts from this original hexagonal idea to produce a contemporary hexagonal map of London.
+As the original image, in black and white, indicates a colour scheme, I produced my own version of the map, below.